-Regional geologic setting. - Mare Tranquillitatis has an irregular form (refs.
-3 and 4).
-Two characteristics suggest that the mare material is relatively thin: (1) an unusual ridge ring, named Lamont, located in the southwest part of the mare, may be localized over the shallowly buried rim of a premare crater; and (2) no large positive gravity anomaly, like those over the deep mare-filled circular basins, is associated with Mare Tranquillitatis (ref.
-5).
+Mare Tranquillitatis is a mare (refs.
+5 and 6) of irregular form.
+Two characteristics suggest that the mare material is relatively thin: an unusual ridge ring, named Lamont, located in the southwest part of the mare, may be localized over the shallowly buried rim of a pre-mare crater; and no large positive gravity anomaly, like those over the deep marefilled circular basins, is associated with Mare Tranquillitatis (ref.
+7).

-The southern part of Mare Tranquillitatis is crossed by relatively faint but distinct north-northwest-trending rays and prominent secondary craters associated with the crater Theophilus.
-Approximately 15 kilometers west of the landing site is a fairly prominent north-northeast-trending ray.
-The ray may be related to either of the craters Alfraganus or Tycho located 160 and 1500 kilometers, respectively, to the southwest.
+The southern part of Mare Tranquillitatis is crossed by relatively faint but distinct north-northwest trending rays and prominent secondary craters associated with the crater Theophilus.
+About 15 kilometers west of the landing site is a fairly prominent north-northeast trending ray.
+The ray may be related to either of the craters Alfraganus or Tycho, located 160 and 1500 kilometers, respectively, to the southwest.

 A hill of highland-like material protrudes above the mare surface 52 kilometers east-southeast of the landing site.
-This structure suggests that the mare material is very thin in this region, perhaps no more than a few hundred meters thick.
+This structure suggests the mare material is very thin in this region, perhaps no more than a few hundred meters thick.